kellenmace/spotify-playlist-page-search/README.md

 This extension only uses the connected Spotify app for one thing: to fetch the list of songs for the current playlist.
 This is necessary to get each song title, artist, album, and links that the extension displays in its search popup.

-> How do I customize the keyboard shortcut?
+> How can I customize the keyboard shortcut?

 This extension provides a ctrl/cmd + shift + s keyboard shortcut you can use to show/hide the search popup.
 To customize the keyboard shortcut to something else, go to the Chrome "Keyboard shortcuts" page by navigating to `chrome://extensions/shortcuts` in a browser tab.
 Find the "Spotify Playlist Page Search" extension on the list and click the pencil icon to set your own custom keyboard shortcut.